 To cap his final season as music director, Muti will conduct the Chicago Symphony Orchestra and Chorus in Missa solemnis on June 23-25, 2023.
-In an interview recorded earlier this year for WDCB-FM (90.7/90.9), Muti discussed Missa solemnis with journalist Dennis Polkow for the weekly radio series “The Arts Section.”
+In an interview recorded in 2022 for WDCB-FM (90.7/90.9), Muti discussed Missa solemnis with journalist Dennis Polkow for the weekly radio series “The Arts Section.”

 Dennis Polkow: It has been a longtime wish of yours to do this piece.
 Could speak about what that experience was like to finally confront this monument of Beethoven for the first time?